hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 The sensor calibration statuses are indicated by colored markers: green (calibrated)/red (uncalibrated).
 The calibration process for each sensor is guided by on-screen instructions, and is initiated by selecting the associated button.

-> **Note:** Vehicles used with QGC SRR Edition are expected to be factory calibrated, and generally should not require re-calibration.
+> **Note:** Vehicles used with QGC-Gov are expected to be factory calibrated, and generally should not require re-calibration.

 ![](images/image185.png)